 Leah was first involved with Home Suite Hope in 2017 as an intern completing her degree.
 Since then, Leah officially joined the team in 2018 and has held the roles of program administration support, program assistant, and part-time caseworker.
 Leah obtained her Bachelor of Social Work from McMaster University and completed her Masters of Social Work.
 As the part-time Caseworker and Communications Coordinator, Leah manages referrals, intake, and onboarding case management.
 Leah also supports in the creation of the organization’s promotional materials and design.

-Please join us in welcoming Sarah Gillen (back) to Home Suite Hope as the new Community Outreach Worker.
+Please join us in welcoming Sarah Gillen (back) to Home Suite Hope as the Program Coordinator.

 Some of you may remember Sarah as she worked in a number of capacities at Home Suite Hope over the last three years.
 Sarah did her Bachelor’s of Social Work placement at HSH and then stayed on in a number of contracts until she left us to complete her Bachelor’s of Education (commonly referred to as Teacher’s College).